microsoft/fabricrealtimelab/modules/module06.md

 ## 2. Add Lakehouse to EventStream

 Open the EventStream created in the first module.
 Click the plus symbol on the output of the EventStream to add a new destination.
-Select Lakehouse from the context menu, and in the side panel that opens, select the Lakehouse created above and create a new table called StockData.
+Select Lakehouse from the context menu, and in the side panel that opens, select the Lakehouse created above and create a new table called raw_stock_data.
 Ensure the input data format is Json; this should look similar to the image below:

 ![Add Destination to EventStream](../images/module06/addeventstream.png)